vdods/fabric/sdk/node/dockerized-unit-tests-readme.md

 ### Todos and Notes

--   The main thing to do is have the finishing of each unit test bring the other services down, and exit docker-compose with the return status of the unit test, so that a string of docker and docker-compose commands can be used to run the entire unit test procedure and get a single return status value.
+-   The main thing to do is to add detection of the unit test docker service return code and then automate running the whole suite of unit tests.
+See http://blog.ministryofprogramming.com/docker-compose-and-exit-codes/